King Kong (franchise): Video games

-King Kong has been featured in various online casino games.
-NYX gaming developed a King Kong online video slot casino game in 2016.
-In 2017, Ainsworth Game Technology developed two licensed King Kong casino games.
-King Kong and Kong of Skull Island, while in 2018, NExtGen Gaming released a game called King Kong Fury.
 King Kong appears in the Warner Bros.
 Interactive Entertainment game Lego Dimensions.
 He appears as a boss in The Lego Batman Movie pack.

 In 2021, Raw Thrills released a cinematic virtual reality motion game called King Kong of Skull Island.

 Also in 2021, King Kong became a playable character in the Toho mobile game Godzilla Battle Line as part of a crossover promotion with the film Godzilla vs. Kong.

 In 2022, King Kong appears as a non-playable character alongside Godzilla in Call of Duty: Warzone.
 Once again as part of a crossover promotion with Godzilla vs. Kong, the update is titled Operation Monarch.
 A cosmetic outfit based on Kong is also released for both Warzone and Call of Duty: Vanguard.
+Also that year Kong appeared in the game World of Warships.
+In 2024, Kong was also featured in Call of Duty: Modern Warfare III and Call of Duty: Warzone 2.0 in an update called Godzilla x Kong: Battle for Hollow Earth to tie into the film Godzilla x Kong: The New Empire.

 Also in 2022, King Kong appeared in the mobile game Kong Skull Island x Evony: The King's Return as a tie in to the film Kong Skull Island by Evony, LLC.

+In 2023, Zen Studios released a three pack video game collection for Pinball FX called Godzilla vs. Kong: Pinball Pack which features three tables, Kong Pinball, Godzilla Pinball and Godzilla vs. Kong Pinball.

+Also in 2023, GameMill Entertainment released Skull Island: Rise of Kong for all platforms.

+In 2024 a trio of King Kong games were released.
+Hunted Cow Studios and Tilting Point released the mobile game Godzilla x Kong: Titan Chasers, 7Levels released Kong: Survivor Instinct for the PC and consoles, and Supersocial released Monsterverse Supersocial Roblox Experience for Roblox.

+Also in 2024, a fully licensed electronic arcade whacking game machine called Godzilla vs. Kong Smasher was released by Unis Technology.

+In January 2025, a purchasable outfit based on King Kong's appearance in the Monsterverse series was added to Fortnite Battle Royale.

+In April 2025, Stern Pinball released a King Kong themed Pinball table called King Kong: Myth of Terror Island.
+The table comes in Pro, Premium, and Limited Editions.

+In October 2025, IGG Inc. will release a collaboration event with Godzilla x Kong: The New Empire and their RPG Doomsday: Last Survivors.

-Besides starring in his own games, King Kong was the obvious influence behind other city-destroying gigantic apes, such as George from the Rampage series, Woo from King of the Monsters (who was modeled after the Toho version of the character), and Congar from War of the Monsters, as well as giant apes worshiped as deities, like Chaos and Blizzard from Primal Rage.
+Besides starring in his own games, King Kong was the obvious influence behind other city-destroying gigantic apes, such as George from the Rampage series, Woo from King of the Monsters (who was modeled after the Toho version of the character), and Congar from War of the Monsters, as well as giant apes worshipped as deities, like Chaos and Blizzard from Primal Rage whose beast classification is listed as "Kong" on the toy packaging.